 Telling just one story, pretending you’re a narrative with one goal, one arc, one plot—well, that would be clearer, but it wouldn’t necessarily be truer, would it?

 You have to tell other people something.
 You have to live your story and you have to tell your story.
 So how do you decide what story to tell?

 (I don’t recommend the choke-on-your-salad strategy.
 It’s only a temporary distraction, and it involves coughing up lettuce.
 Please don’t try it at home.
 There are better ways.)

 As you go into the world and live your story this week, a few things to remember.

 Your life doesn’t have to be a tidy story.

 You don’t have to clean it up.
 You don’t have to make it pretty.
 You don’t have to pretend like everything makes sense.

 You’re allowed to have messy stories.
-You’re allowed to have loose ends and contradictions and confusing plot holes.
-Everyone does, you know.
+Your story is allowed to have loose ends and contradictions and confusing plot holes.
+Everyone’s does, you know.
 Oh well.

 What you thought was the end might not be.

-This might be the launching pad for the next phase.
-This might be the messy middle.
-This might be the dark night of the soul, where all seems lost—until you find your deepest reserves and move into a new day.
+What you thought was the end might really be the launching pad for the next phase.
+It might be the messy middle.
+It might be the dark night of the soul, where all seems lost—until you find your deepest reserves and move into a new day.
 You can’t really know until you know.
 Stay open in the meantime.